... FORGIVEN IN CHRIST.

-Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you.
-And behold, I am with you always, to the end of the age.”MATTHEW 28•19-20 (EHV)
+“Go and gather disciples from all nations by baptizing them in the name of the Father and of the Son and of the Holy Spirit, and by teaching them to keep all the instructions I have given you.
+And surely I am with you always until the end of the age.”MATTHEW 28•19-20 (EHV)

-Whoever believes and is baptized will be saved, but whoever does not believe will be condemned.
+“Anyone who believes and is baptized will be saved.
+But anyone who refuses to believe will be condemned.”MARK 1•16 (NLT)